d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 # What is Hyperparameter Optimization?
 :label:`sec_what_is_hpo`

 As we have seen in the previous chapters, deep neural networks come with a large number of parameters or weights that are learned during training.
 On top of these, every neural network has additional *hyperparameters* that need to be configured by the user.
-For example, to ensure that stochastic gradient descent converges to a local optimum of the training loss :numref:`chap_optimization`, we have to adjust the learning rate and batch size.
-To avoid overfitting on the training dataset :numref:`sec_polynomial`, we might have to set regularization parameters, such as weight decay :numref:`sec_weight_decay` or dropout :numref:`sec_dropout`.
+For example, to ensure that stochastic gradient descent converges to a local optimum of the training loss (see :numref:`chap_optimization`), we have to adjust the learning rate and batch size.
+To avoid overfitting on the training dataset :numref:`sec_polynomial`, we might have to set regularization parameters, such as weight decay (see :numref:`sec_weight_decay`) or dropout (see :numref:`sec_dropout`).
 We can define the capacity and inductive bias of the model by setting the number of layers and number of units or filters per layer (i.e., the effective number of weights).

 Unfortunately, we cannot simply adjust these hyperparameters by minimizing the training loss, because this would lead to overfitting on the training data.
-For example, setting regularization parameters, such as dropout :numref:`sec_dropout` or weight decay :numref:`sec_weight_decay` to zero leads to a small training loss, but might hurt the generalization performance.
+For example, setting regularization parameters, such as dropout or weight decay (see :numref:`sec_weight_decay`) to zero leads to a small training loss, but might hurt the generalization performance.

 ![Typical workflow in machine learning that consists of training the model multiple times with different hyperparameters](img/ml_workflow.svg)
 :label:`ml_workflow`

 Without a different form of automation, hyperparameters have to be set manually in a trial-and-error fashion, in what amounts to a time-consuming and difficult part of machine learning workflows :cite:`hpo`.
-For example, consider training a ResNet :numref:`sec_resnet` on CIFAR-10, which requires more than 2 hours on an Amazon Elastic Cloud Compute (EC2) g4dn.xlarge instance.
+For example, consider training a ResNet (see :numref:`sec_resnet`) on CIFAR-10, which requires more than 2 hours on an Amazon Elastic Cloud Compute (EC2) `g4dn.xlarge` instance.
 Even just trying ten hyperparameter configurations in sequence, this would already take us roughly one day.
 To make matters worse, hyperparameters are usually not directly transferable across architectures and datasets :cite:`feurer-arxiv22,wistuba-ml18,bardenet-icml13a`, and need to be re-optimized for every new task.
 Also, for most hyperparameters, there are no rule-of-thumbs, and expert knowledge is required to find sensible values.

 *Hyperparameter optimization (HPO)* algorithms are designed to tackle this problem in a principled and automated fashion :cite:`feurer-automlbook18a`, by framing it as a global optimization problem.
 The default objective is the error on a hold-out validation dataset, but could in principle be any other business metric.
-It can be combined with or constrained by secondary objectives (see : numref:`sec_hpo_advanced`), such as training time, inference time, or model complexity.
+It can be combined with or constrained by secondary objectives (see :numref:`sec_hpo_advanced`), such as training time, inference time, or model complexity.

 Recently, hyperparameter optimization has been extended to *neural architecture search (NAS)* :cite:`elsken-arxiv18a,wistuba-arxiv19`, where the goal is to find entirely new neural network architectures.
 Compared to classical HPO, NAS is even more expensive in terms of computation and requires additional efforts to remain feasible in practice.
 Both, HPO and NAS can be considered as sub-fields of AutoML :cite:`hutter-book19a`, which aims to automate the entire ML pipeline.

 In this section we will introduce HPO and show how we can automatically find the best hyperparameters of the logistic regression example introduced in :numref:`sec_softmax_concise`.

 ##  The Optimization Problem
 :label:`sec_definition_hpo`